Snowflake-Labs/sfquickstarts/site/devlabs/Resource Optimization - Billing Metrics.md

-summary: This is a guide that can be used to help customers setup and run queries pertaining to monitoring billing metrics that might help identify areas of over-consumption.
+summary: This guide can be used to help customers setup and run queries pertaining to monitoring billing metrics that might help identify areas of over-consumption.
 id: resourceoptimization-billingmetrics
-categories: data-science
+categories: resource-optimization
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/devlabs/issues